All Episodes

 Washington Post right now is Russia probe reaches current White House official people with familiar with the case say.

-Listen how they write these things up.
+Listen to how they write these things up.

-Law enforcement investigation possible coordination between Russia Trump campaign has identified a current White House official as a significant person of interest, showing the probe is reaching into the highest levels of government.
+Law enforcement investigation, possible coordination between Russia, Trump campaign has identified a current White House official as a significant person of interest, showing the probe is reaching into the highest levels of government, according to people familiar with the matter.

 Who are the people?

-Are they the same people that told you that the Deputy Attorney General Washington Post threatened to quit?
+Are they the same people that told you that the Deputy Attorney General Washington Post threatened to quit and you got wrong last week?

 Who are these people?